A Lanczos-like method for non-autonomous linear ordinary differential equations: Introduction

 Note that for $\mathsf{A}$ Hermitian and $k=\ell$ we can equivalently use the Hermitian Lanczos algorithm (getting $\mathsf{V}_n = \mathsf{W}_n$).
 The so-called (complex) \emph{Jacobi matrix} $\mathsf{J}_n$ is the tridiagonal symmetric matrix with generally complex elements obtained by

 As described in \cite{GolMeuBook10}, we can use the approximation

 which relies on the so-called \emph{matching moment property}, i.e.,

 see, e.g., \cite{GolMeuBook10,LieStrBook13} for the Hermitian case, and \cite{PozPraStr16,PozPraStr18} for the non-Hermitian one.
 The approximation \eqref{eq:class:lancz:approx} is a model reduction in two senses.
 First, the size of $\mathsf{A}$ is much larger than $n$ -- the size of $\mathsf{J}_n$.
 Second, the structure of the matrix $\mathsf{J}_n$ is much simpler since it is tridiagonal.
-From a graph perspective, looking at $\mathsf{A}$ and $\mathsf{J}_n$ as adjacency matrices of, respectively, the graphs $G$ and $H_n$, the possibly very complicated structure of $G$ is reduced to the path (with self-loops) $H_n$.
-In this framework, Property \eqref{eq:classical:mmp} shows that the weighted number of walks in $G$ of length $j$ from the node $k$ to the node $\ell$ is equal to the weighted number of closed walks of length $j$ in $H_n$ passing through the node $1$, for $j=0,1,\dots, 2n-1$; see, e.g., \cite{EstRod05,BenBoi10}.

 Given a matrix $\mathsf{A}$ with size $N$, the Lanczos algorithm can be used as a method for its tridiagonalization (see, e.g., \cite{Par92}).
 Assuming no breakdown, the $N$th iteration of the non-Hermitian Lanczos with input the matrix $\mathsf{A}$ and a couple of vectors $\boldsymbol{v}, \boldsymbol{w}$ produces the tridiagonal matrix $\mathsf{J}_N$, and the biorthogonal square matrices $\mathsf{V}_N, \mathsf{W}_N$ so that